 - You’ve recently declared bankruptcy.
 Most lenders aren’t as willing to offer a refinance after bankruptcy.
 If that’s you, you’re probably hurting in more ways than one.
 The good news is the debt snowball is a tried-and-true method for getting out of debt, regardless of the interest rates!

-- There’s any chance that your new single-payment setup would make you lose your motivation to pay off your debt fast.
+- Your new single-payment setup might make you lose your motivation to pay off your debt fast.
 Do you like subscriptions that let you set it and forget it?
-One reason people look to refinancing is to have fewer payments to keep up with.
+One reason people refinance is to have fewer payments to keep up with.
 And that is convenient.
 But a refi isn’t worth it if it slows your momentum toward getting rid of the loans entirely.
-Again, you should be looking for ways not only to save time and money, but to speed up your progress toward having no payments at all.
+Again, you should be looking for ways not only to save time and money, but also to speed up your progress toward having no payments at all.

-If none of the above apply to you, chances are that refinancing is not only safe, but it could be a good option right now.
+If none of the above apply to you, chances are refinancing is not only safe, but could also be a good option right now.

 Consolidation vs Refinancing

 Here’s another term you might run into as you get after your student debt: consolidation.
 It’s related to (but different from) refinancing.
-While refinancing can get you a new rate on a mix of either private or federal student loans, consolidation is only available for student loans that were arranged through a federal government program.
-Another difference?
-While consolidation is something only the government can help you with, only a private company can help you refinance.
+While refinancing can get you a new rate on a mix of either private or federal student loans, consolidation just means combining your existing loans.

 The main thing to know about student loan consolidation is that the only way to do it for free (which is also the only way it would make sense to pursue) is through the government.
 And you can only do it once (except for a couple of rare exceptions).